 - Add flour to a large bowl, add the salt and rub in the soft butter.
 Use your fingertips and rub in the butter until it's well incorporated

-- Slowly add in the water, until you form a soft dough
+- Slowly add in the water, until you form a soft dough.
+You may not require all of the water

 - Knead for a couple of minutes.
 Dough will be soft and pliable